midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

   - initial parameters: cost model, limits, fee parameters, Dust parameters
   - the cost model needs to be captured on a reference spec machine prior to genesis preparation (TBD)
+  - the global ttl value needs to be explicitly set to a duration of 2 weeks (`2 * 7 * 24 * 60 * 60s`) as it is not a default value as of time of writing
 - Ariadne (`pc-chain-config.json`)
   - contract address and policy id for the permissioned validators
   - contract address for the permissionless validators